usererror789/A-pac-of-python/README.md

 # A-pac-of-python
-This is a repository of my personal study process and understandings of python.
+This is a repository of my personal study process and recordings of python.